azizn03/valheim_server_digitalocean/README.md

 #### Backing up your map files

 1. First stop the server with stop_server.sh inside the container.
-2. Open a new terminal
+2. Open a new terminal as you will be running the following command outside the container whilst it is still running
 3. Navigate to ansible/worldbackup
 4. run the commmand docker cp
    valhiem_server:/terraform/ansible/worldbackup/worlds.zip .